diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 decision depends largely on the design requirements and if you already have custom errors defined, then adding a ServiceDependencyOfflineError variant should be straight forward.

 At this point, the Service type implementation is complete.
-I have skipped the testing procedure, but in a nutshell, you just create a util that connects to a running Postgres server and then returns a connection to run all tests.
-You find all tests in the test folder.

 ## Applied Best Practices